Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 You’ve probably seen it at grocery stores and restaurants.

-If you want to move past Tabasco sauce and experience some new tastes and levels of heat, there are lots of other brands to choose from.
+If you want to move past Tabasco sauce and experience new tastes and levels of heat, there are many other brands to choose from.

-Brands like Hellfire and Elijah’s Xtreme sauce take you way up the Scoville Scale.
+Brands like Hellfire and Elijah’s Xtreme sauce bring the heat, and their sauces land way up the Scoville Scale.

 Even the names sound hot!